-“Be strategic when choosing a plan, AAA Basic will probably work fine for a new car owner but consider upgrading to plus or premium as the car gets older,” suggests Skyler McKinley, director of public relations & government affairs with AAA Colorado.
+“Be strategic when choosing a plan, AAA Basic will probably work fine for a new car owner but consider upgrading to plus or premium as the car gets older,” says Skyler McKinley, director of public relations & government affairs with AAA Colorado.

 However, if you are only interested in roadside assistance when you need it without the bells and whistles, there may be cheaper options out there.
 Consider your budget and needs.
 Then, decide which plan is correct for you.

-Age of your vehicle: If you are driving a brand new car or one that is only a few years old, you probably won’t use a roadside assistance plan often.
+Age of your vehicle: If you are driving a brand-new car or one only a few years old, you probably won’t use a roadside assistance plan often.

-“The incident rate (how often you use it) for roadside assistance averages 35 percent,” says Blecher.
+“The incident rate (how often you use it) for roadside assistance averages 35%,” Blecher says.
+“That number drops down to 10% for drivers in new cars or vehicles that are only a few years old.”

 This means that most drivers use their roadside assistance roughly once every three years.

-“That number drops down to 10 percent for drivers in new cars or vehicles that are only a few years old,” continues Blecher.

-All of this means that if the car is brand new, you can probably get by with the plan offered by your vehicle manufacturer or even one of the free apps that let you pay only for services you need.
+So, if your car is brand new, you can probably get by with the plan offered by your vehicle manufacturer or insurer.

 How far you drive: If you don’t drive that far and mainly stick around familiar areas, you may not need the full support of an auto club.
-Using an app, insurance company plan or the one from your vehicle manufacturer may be the best option.
+Using an insurance company plan or the one from your vehicle manufacturer may be the best option.